How to Bring a Steady Stream of Patients to Your Nurse Practitioner Practice

 And plenty of NPs own thriving practices that may not market as much as they should.

-But it will tip the odds in your favor and boost your chance of building a successful practice.
+But marketing alone is not a guarantee your business will succeed., However, it will tip the odds in your favor and help you build a successful practice.

 Where to Go from Here?